Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting.rst

    Longitudinal and latitudinal edge loops.

 The left sphere shows an edge that was selected longitudinally.
 Notice how the loop is open.
-This is because the algorithm hit the vertices at the poles and terminated because the vertices at the pole connect to more than four edges.
+This is because the algorithm hit the vertices at the poles and is terminated because the vertices at the pole connect to more than four edges.
 However, the right sphere shows an edge that was selected latitudinally and has formed a closed loop.
 This is because the algorithm hit the first edge that it started with.